Rita Jeptoo

+In 2014, Jeptoo received a two-year competition doping ban, which was later increased to four years, after testing positive for EPO in an out-of-competition test on 25 September 2014.

 Career

 Jeptoo won the 2004 Stockholm Marathon, her first marathon race, and then took a consecutive victory at the Milan Marathon.
 She finished third in the 2005 Turin Marathon and seventh at the 2005 World Championships.

 In 2006, she set a personal best time of 2:23:38 winning the Boston Marathon, she took the title at the Paris Half Marathon, she won the bronze medal at the 2006 World Road Running Championships, she was fourth at the New York City Marathon that same year.
 In 2007, she finished fourth in Boston, attempting to defend her title, and was quoted as saying, "I never felt good in the cold.
 I couldn't get my body in a rhythm."
 She won the Lisbon Half Marathon that year, later going on to take seventh place in the marathon at the 2007 World Championships in Athletics.
 She ended her 2007 with a new course record at the Obudu Ranch International Mountain Race, earning US$50,000 as a result.

 She won the Portugal Half Marathon in 2008.
 She was among the leading runners at the Boston and New York marathons that season, finishing third and fourth respectively.
 She took time off from running for maternity leave from late 2008 onwards, returning to competition in 2011.
 The Rotterdam Marathon was her return marathon outing and she came fifth with a time of 2:28:09 hours.
 She ran her fastest marathon time since 2005 at the Frankfurt Marathon, taking fifth place after 2:25:44 hours.

 Returning to the site of her 2006 win, she came sixth at the 2012 Boston Marathon.
 She came fourth at the Beach to Beacon 10K and Falmouth Road Race, but delivered her best performance in half a decade at the 2012 Chicago Marathon.
 A tight duel with Atsede Baysa in the latter stages of the race resulted in her narrowly finishing as runner-up, but her time of 2:22:04 hours knocked over a minute and half off her six-year-old personal best.

 The 2013 RAK Half Marathon was so fast that Jeptoo improved her best to 66:27 minutes—making her the fifth fastest ever—but left her in third place in the race.

-In 2013, she won both the Boston Marathon in a time of 2:26:25, and the Chicago Marathon in a time of 2:19:57 (personal best).
+In 2013, prior to the bombing, she won both the Boston Marathon in a time of 2:26:25, and the Chicago Marathon in a time of 2:19:57 (personal best).

-Jeptoo defended her Boston Marathon title in 2014, winning with a time of 2:18:57 and setting a new course record.
+Jeptoo participated in the Boston Marathon in 2014 and was initially recorded as the winner, with a time of 2:18:57.
+However, following her doping ban she was disqualified and stripped of the title and course record.